syncfusion-content/asp.net-core-docs/aspnet-core/Chart/User-Interactions.md

 ![](User-Interactions_images/User-Interactions_img29.png)

-## Data Editing
+## Data editing

-EjChart provides support to change the location of the rendered points.
+Chart provides support to change the location of the rendered points.
 This can be done by dragging the point and dropping it on another location in chart.
-To enable the data editing, set the **enable** property to true in the *dragSettings* of the series.
+To enable the data editing, set the **enable** property to true in the **dragSettings** of the series.

 {% highlight cshtml %}